 The Trust has entered into a transfer agency and service agreement with Invesco Investment Services, Inc. ("IIS") pursuant to which the Fund has agreed to pay IIS a fee for providing transfer agency and shareholder services to the Fund and reimburse IIS for certain expenses incurred by IIS in the course of providing such services.
-For the six months ended June 30, 2019, expenses incurred under the agreement are shown in the Statement of Operations as Transfer agent fees.
+IIS may make payments to intermediaries that provide omnibus account services, sub-accounting services and/or networking services.
+All fees payable by IIS to intermediaries that provide omnibus account services or sub-accounting services are charged back to the Fund, subject to certain limitations approved by the Trust's Board of Trustees.
+For the six months ended June 30, 2021, expenses incurred under the agreement are shown in the Statement of Operations as Transfer agent fees.

 The Trust has entered into a master distribution agreement with Invesco Distributors, Inc. ("IDI") to serve as the distributor for the Fund.
 The Trust has adopted a plan pursuant to Rule 12b-1 under the 1940 Act with respect to the Fund's Series II shares (the "Plan").
 The Fund, pursuant to the Plan, pays IDI compensation at the annual rate of 0.25% of the Fund's average daily net assets of Series II shares.
 The fees are accrued daily and paid monthly.
 Of the Plan payments, up to 0.25% of the average daily net assets of the Series II shares may be paid to insurance companies who furnish continuing personal shareholder services to customers who purchase and own Series II shares of the Fund.
-For the six months ended June 30, 2019, expenses incurred under the Plan are detailed in the Statement of Operations as Distribution fees.
+For the six months ended June 30, 2021, expenses incurred under the Plan are detailed in the Statement of Operations as Distribution fees.

-For the six-month period ended June 30, 2019, the Fund incurred \$964 in brokerage commissions with Invesco Capital Markets, Inc., an affiliate of the Adviser and IDI. for portfolio transactions executed on behalf of the Fund.
+For the six months ended June 30, 2021, the Fund incurred \$930 in brokerage commissions with Invesco Capital Markets, Inc., an affiliate of the Adviser and IDI, for portfolio transactions executed on behalf of the Fund.